muhammadyaseen/muhammadyaseen.github.io/index.md

 <img class="profile-picture" src="yaseen.jpg">

-I am Muhammad Yaseen, currently working as a Machine Learning Engineer at [PureVPN](http://www.purevpn.com) - a Cyber Security company (via [Disrupt](http://www.disrupt.com/platform)).
-I did my bachelors in Computer and Information Systems Engineering from NED University of Engineering and Technology, Pakistan.
+I am Muhammad Yaseen, currently working as a Machine Learning Engineer at [Gaditek](http://www.gaditek.com) - a Cyber Security company.
+I did my Bachelors in Computer and Information Systems Engineering from NED University of Engineering and Technology, Pakistan.

 ## Research Interests

-My chief interest is in architecting intelligent data-driven systems that are capable of learning and adaptation.
-I work on industry scale systems that use Big Data to power various Machine Learning (ML) applications.
-I have worked on Big Data and ML pipelines, starting from the data collection phase and ending at deployment and testing in the wild.
+My chief interest is in designing intelligent systems that are capable of learning and adaptation.
+I study algorithms that learn from structured and unstructured data, environment, labeled examples, expert behavior in an attempt to act in an artificially intelligent way.
+I have also worked on developing Big Data and ML pipelines and software infrastructure for Machine Learning.

 ----------------|-----------------------------
 Research Areas  | <button class="skill-badge-green">Artificial Intelligence</button> <button class="skill-badge-green">Machine Learning</button> <button class="skill-badge-green">Deep Learning</button>